JEAPI-DEV/MazeCreator/README.md

 1. **Basic Editing**: Use Floor/Wall buttons for basic maze structure
 2. **Player Setup**: Set Player ID and place Start (@) and Finish (!) positions
 3. **Forms Placement**: Use A-Z form buttons to place collectible forms
-4. **Validation**: Click "Validate" to check maze completeness and balance
-5. **Templates**: Use "Templates" dropdown for quick maze setup
 6. **Export**: Save as JSON for use with Maze Runner game engine

 ## Maze Format